 One thing you should plan on doing is driving to the far end of Bryce Canyon and stopping at all of the overlooks.
-This takes close to two hours if you spend a little time at every pullout, and we actually prefer to do it backwards, meaning we drive to the end (which is Rainbow Point) and then make the stops on the way back.
+This takes close to two hours if you spend a little time at every pullout, and we actually prefer to do it backwards.
+This means we drive to the end (which is Rainbow Point) and then make the stops on the way back.
 This way all the stops are on the right hand side of the road, which makes for easy pulling out.
-We noticed some pretty unique things as we took our time searching each vista, including an arch down below the hoodoos at one point of interest.
+We noticed some pretty unique things as we took our time searching each vista, including an arch.

 The most popular viewpoints are Sunrise and Sunset Point.
 These viewpoints are easy to drive to, although parking is usually more difficult to find later in the day.
 You can easily look at the amazing Bryce Canyon amphitheater without doing any hiking.